nahuelg0nzalez/twitter_data_scrapping/README.md

 # twitter_data_scrapping
+This API can help you create a database from your Twitter feed

+This API will connect to your Twitter account and download every tweet on your feed, with usernames and exact date of posting.
+Then it will create a CSV document with that data.

+To use this API, first you need this Twitter security keys:api key, api key secret, access token and access token secret.
+To get this keys, you need to be registered as a Twitter developer: https://developer.twitter.com/. ¡Be sure to save those keys!

+Once you have the keys, put them in the config.ini file.

+To work correctly, the program needs to have pandas, tweepy and configparser installed.
+When you run the twitter_api.py file, the new csv file will be created.

+# twitter_data_scrapping
 Api para crear una base de datos a partir del feed de twitter

 Esta api se conecta a tu cuenta de twitter y descarga los tweets que se encuentren en tu feed, además de los nombres de usuarios que los postean, y la fecha y hora de posteo.